 Despite generally positive views about scientists across all six specialties, most Americans are skeptical about key areas of scientific integrity.
 No more than two-in-ten Americans believe scientists across these groups are transparent about potential conflicts of interest with industry all or most of the time.
 Similarly, minorities (ranging from 11% to 18%) say scientists regularly admit their mistakes and take responsibility for them.
+Between

-Between e Political differences over scientific experts % of U.S. adults about a quarter and half of Americans consider misconduct a "very big" or "moderately big"
+Political differences over scientific experts

+% of U.S. adults

+Note: Respondents who did not give a response are not shown.
 Source: Survey conducted Jan.
 7-21, 2019.
 "Trust and Mistrust in Americans' Views of Scientific Experts"